martin-ng/Stockify/README.md

 5. React and Redux were used to render the front-end elements.
 React made it very intuitive to make Stockify a single-page application through its virtual
     DOM.
 Manipulating the DOM is very expensive, whereas the virtual DOM only makes changes to specific parts of the DOM.
 Redux complements React by storing global state in a central location.
 This facilitates passing data to deeply nested components effectively by-passing React's uni-directional data flow.

+6. Node's clustering module is implemented to increase processing power for scalability.

 ## Images